There Is No Camera Lock Screen Bypass in iOS 5.1

 My Definitive List of Must-have Free Mac Applications and Best Paid-for Counterparts

 These are the apps that I will install first on pretty much any new Mac that I get.
-I’m a huge fan of free and open source software, and no other platform has free software of the same quality and caliber as Mac OS X. Most of these are Mac-only apps (a couple are cross-platform).
+I’m a huge fan of free and open source software, and no other platform has free software of the same quality and calibre as Mac OS X. Most of these are Mac-only apps (a couple are cross-platform).
 I’m listing free applications wherever possible, but if there is a paid-for app that I consider best-of-breed, I mention those too.
 Hopefully this list will help all of the techie switchers get the apps they need quickly.
 This list is a work-in-progress, so I’ll be adding to this it over time.

 If you’re only interested in my recommended security apps, they’re at the bottom!
 Feel free to post in the comments if you have any you think are worth mentioning.